-After completing the course, you’ll have a new awareness of the important questions and frontiers in the world of Idea Management.
+After completing the course, you’ll have a new awareness of the important questions and frontiers in the world of Personal Knowledge Management.
 If you’d like some help keeping abreast of recent trends, powerful new ideas, alternative approaches, and other examples of PKM in action, my members-only blog Praxis is a great place to start.

 Each month, I send out 1-3 in-depth posts on a wide variety of topics related to productivity, effectiveness, and learning.
 These include everything from summaries of influential books, case studies of Second Brains in the wild, new conceptual models that shed light on modern work, and personal reflections and experiences of my own.

 Here’s a sample of the members-only posts published over the past year.
 Clicking a story will show you a short preview of the post.
 If you want to continue being part of the Praxis community after 12 months, you can subscribe for $10 per month or $100 per year.

 You’ll also get lifetime access to future updates and additions to the Premium Edition.
 I am constantly creating new content and filming new videos, and I will periodically add them to the curriculum.

 Subscribe below to receive free weekly emails with our best new content, or follow us on Twitter, Facebook, Instagram, LinkedIn, or YouTube.
 Or become a Praxis member to receive instant access to our full collection of members-only posts.